IgorMundstein/WinMemoryCleaner/README.md

 ### What are the project requirements?

-- Minimalistic user interface
+- Minimalistic user interface using (WPF) and single-page application (SPA) architecture
 - Model-View-ViewModel (MVVM) design pattern
-- No third library dependencies
+- No third-party dependencies
-- Portable (Single .exe file)
+- Portable (Single executable file)
 - Right-to-left language support and bidirectional text
-- S.O.L.I.D.
-Principles of Object-Oriented
+- Use of S.O.L.I.D. principles in object-oriented programming (limited due to the legacy .NET 4.0 framework)
 - Use of Windows native methods for memory management
 - Windows Event to save logs
 - Windows Presentation Foundation (WPF) for user interface
-- Windows Registry to save user settings
+- Windows retro compatibility (Windows XP, Server 2003, and later)

 ### Where does the app save the settings?